 The kiosk at Joyce Kilmer Memorial Forest in western North Carolina welcomes you to “The Primeval Forest.”
-Admission is free to the 2-mile hike, which leads to an old-growth cove forest.
-Although its virgin chestnut trees disappeared in the ’30s because of disease, and the woolly adelgid has decimated its great hemlocks, the forest still boasts soaring tulip poplars that dwarf visitors of any size, including Landy Moore.
+Admission is free to the two-mile hike, which leads to an old-growth cove forest.
+Although its virgin chestnut trees disappeared in the ’30s because of disease and the woolly adelgid has decimated its great hemlocks, the forest still boasts soaring tulip poplars that dwarf visitors of any size, including Landy Moore (above).

 A light breeze hints at the winds and extreme weather that, combined with thin soil, helps turn these trees into gnarled dwarfs over hundreds of years.
-The setting inspires members of the Unitarian Universalist Church, which owns the environmentally conscious retreat atop 4,200-foot Little Scaly Mountain near Highlands.
-The UU Church manages the old-growth forest with oversight and restoration assistance from the Highlands-Cashiers Land Trust.
+The setting inspires members of the Unitarian Universalist Church, which regularly sends groups to the environmentally conscious Mountain Retreat & Learning Center atop 4,200-foot Little Scaly Mountain near Highlands.
+The retreat manages the old-growth forest with oversight and restoration assistance from the Highlands-Cashiers Land Trust.

 The eastern hemlock has long been the symbol of the deep, dark old-growth forests of the southern Appalachians.
 With the arrival of the woolly adelgid, a pest not native to North Carolina, in the early 2000s, whole groves of the tree began to disappear.
 An ongoing United States Forest Service survey of eastern hemlocks documents only the greatest of them.
 Starting in 2006, the Tsuga Search Project identified 75 “superlative” specimens more than 160 feet tall or exceeding 1,000 cubic feet of wood.
 One of those, the Cheoah, was treated with an experimental insecticide, as were 12 of its smaller neighbors.
 Today, the Cheoah is the last living tree from that study.
 Shown here is the second-largest tree from that grove, now protected and monitored by the Highlands-Cashiers Land Trust.